Who is Nuapay?

 - Quick and efficient retrieval of mandates

-- Immediate validation of customer’s bank details at point of sale to reduce risk of rejection bank later
+- Immediate validation of customer’s bank details at point of sale to reduce risk of later bank rejections

 Ultimately, these fundamental advantages offer customers a much more efficient process by averting the inconvenience of printing, completing, signing and mailing physical paper copies.